-At June 30, 2021, Epic held deposits of approximately \$35,585,440 at financial institutions.
-Epic's cash deposits, including interest-bearing certificates of deposit, are entirely covered by Federal Depository Insurance (FDIC) or direct obligation of the U.S. Government insured or collateralized with securities held by Epic or by its agent in Epic's name.
+At June 30, 2022, Epic One-on-One held deposits of approximately \$35,381,760 at financial institutions.
+Epic One-on-One's cash deposits are entirely covered by Federal Depository Insurance (FDIC) or direct obligation of the U.S. Government insured or collateralized with securities held by Epic One-on-One or by its agent in Epic One-on-One's name.

-Investment Interest Rate Risk
+Interest Rate Risk

-Epic does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates other than limitations outlined by state law.
+Epic One-on-One does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates other than limitations outlined by state law.

-Investment Credit Risk
+Credit Risk

-Epic has no policy that limits its investment choices other than the limitation of state law as follows:
+Epic One-on-One has no policy that limits its investment choices other than the limitation of state law as follows:

 - a.
-Direct obligations of the U.S. Government, its agencies and instrumentalities to which the full faith and credit of the U.S. Government is pledged, or obligations to the payment of which the full faith and credit of the State is pledged. - Certificates of deposits or savings accounts that are either insured or secured with acceptable collateral with in-state financial institutions, and fully insured certificates of deposit or savings accounts in out-ofstate financial institutions. - c.
-With certain limitation, negotiable certificates of deposit, prime bankers acceptances, prime commercial paper and repurchase agreements with certain limitations. - d.
-County, municipal or school district tax supported debt obligations, bond or revenue anticipation notes, money judgments, or bond or revenue anticipation notes of public trusts whose beneficiary is a county, municipality or school district. - e.
-Notes or bonds secured by mortgage or trust deed insured by the Federal Housing Administrator and debentures issued by the Federal Housing Administrator, and in obligations of the National Mortgage Association. - f.
-Money market funds regulated by the SEC and in which investments consist of the investments mentioned in the previous paragraphs (a.-d.).
+Direct obligations of the U.S. Government, its agencies and instrumentalities to which the full faith and credit of the U.S. Government is pledged, or obligations to the payment of which the full faith and credit of the State is pledged. - b.
+Certificates of deposits or savings accounts that are either insured or secured with acceptable collateral with in-state financial institutions, and fully insured certificates of deposit or savings accounts in out-of-state financial institutions.